xinkunhuang/OTC_SearchEngine/README.md

 Users can type inthe name of the sickness/discomfort, the symptoms they experiencedor the name of over-the-counter medicines.
 The search engine will return the list of top 5 OTCs by ranks that are relevant to queries, as well as a link to a web page that provides more details.

+# Applications

+-flask_app.py is used for pythonanywhere.com to build the web-based search engine -FindOTC_local.py is used to run the query in local bash terminal

 ## Setup
 We'll use [metapy](https://github.com/meta-toolkit/metapy)---Python bindings for MeTA.